isabella232/aha-branding/README.md

 ### Components
 *Custom.html*
-This is the html template for the header and should be identical for all product portals except for the logo and title.
-Simply change the css class of each (ex. pureconnect-logo and pureconnect-title) for each portal to pull in the appropriate content.
+This is the html template for the header and should be identical for all product portals except for the logo and title. ***Do not add platform specific markup here.***

 *custom.css*
 This is the css class that will be included in the header and affects the styles for the entire page.
 All styles should go into this file and it should be identical for each portal.
 If there are any styles that are specific to a product they should be included in this stylesheet and should use a selector that contains that product name.

 *custom.js*
 This is the code that actually puts the individual logo and title into the header.
-It uses jquery to find the title and logo selector and appends the appropriate html.
+It uses jquery to find the title and logo selector and appends the appropriate html based on the origin window.
+Any platform specific logic should go in this file.

 ## Email Branding
 Aha does not give us total control of the email so we have to be quite creative to customize the format the way we want, and there are lots of limitations to what we can do.
 When editing the email templates make sure to test at a minimum in outlook and attempt to forward to another email address.